Published by Carl Hedinger. Last Updated on January 31, 2024.

 The park also offers quite a few programs in place for those seeking a place to hike with kids.
 Its Habitat Adventure Trail (0.28 miles) is one of them.

 Nags Head Woods

-There’s even the ADA Trail (.5 miles round trip), made of boardwalk and concrete to be completely accessible!
+Sweetgum Swamp Tail (3.4 miles round trip) is the most popular path.
+There’s also an ADA Trail (.5 miles round trip), made of boardwalk and concrete to be completely accessible!

 Pea Island National Wildlife Refuge

 Drive south down NC-12 from Bodie Island on Hatteras Island and you’ll run into Pea Island National Wildlife Refuge.
 It’s home to some of the best beaches on the Outer Banks, but also great trails to explore.

 The North Pond Trail (0.5 miles) takes you toward an observation tower that overlooks the refuge and its beautiful surroundings.
 If you arrive on a not-busy day, the relative sense of isolation will make you feel at home on this trail.

 Read More: Off-season on the Outer Banks